David Tyrrell (physician): Discovery and coinage of coronavirus

 Soon after he joined CCU, Tyrrell developed a system of categorising cold viruses.
 Some viruses could be maintained only in human-embryo-kidney cell culture and were designated H strain, and others could be maintained both in human-embryo-kidney cell culture and monkey-embryo-kidney cell culture and were labelled M strain.
 One nasal swab sample collected on 17 February 1961 from a schoolboy in Epsom, Surrey, was different as it could not be maintained in any of the culture media.
 The specimen designated B814 when experimented on healthy volunteers was highly contagious and produced the symptoms of cold within a few days.
 Due to its unusual nature, they were uncertain whether the pathogen was a virus or a bacterium.
 Without any other method to study, the specimen was preserved for four years.
 Returning from a visit to the Lund University in Sweden in 1965, Andrewes told Tyrrell that there was a young Swedish surgeon who was able to grow complex viruses.
 The Swede was Bertil Hoorn who had developed a culture method using human trachea tissue.
-Tyrrell immediately invited Hoorn to visit CCU, and after which they were was able to grow different viruses which could not be cultured earlier.
-Specimen B814 could the be confirmed as a virus, but was unique from all known cold viruses based on its antigenic property and symptoms it produced.
+Tyrrell immediately invited Hoorn to visit CCU, and after which they were able to grow different viruses which could not be cultured earlier.
+Specimen B814 could then be confirmed as a virus, but was unique from all known cold viruses based on its antigenic property and symptoms it produced.